 According to a report at Fox News, the average tuition cost for private secondary schools during the 2007-2008 school year was around $10,500.
 Great Schools also cites statistics from the National Catholic Education Association that show while private parochial schools tend to charge lower tuition rates, the average tuition for these schools is still around $2,600 for elementary schools and nearly $7,000 for secondary schools.

-Public schools are required to accept all students within that district, without. . .read more
+Public schools are required to accept all students. . .read more

 We explore the various models of governance of public schools in the U.S. today, breaking down the responsibilities of the federal, state and local governments.

 The governance of public schools is a rather complex issue that incorporates various government entities at the federal, state and local levels.
 In theory, these various levels should create a tapestry that addresses the needs of students at the most local level without sacrificing education quality across the country.
 While the model doesn’t always work as planned, the system of checks and balances does provide a mostly workable national education system that crosses state and district lines.
 Learn more about the basics of public school governance in the United States today.

 The federal government is responsible for four basic functions in public education today, according to the U.S. Department of Education website.
 Those four functions include:

 - Policies related to Education Funding – These policies can promote certain education reform, by offering additional funding to states and districts that choose to abide by federal standards.
 EdSource explains that the current administration is attempting to do just that, by offering competitive grants through the Race to the Top program.
 States that fall in line with Race to the Top standards and recommendations stand to receive additional funding from Uncle Sam.

 - Collection of Data and Research – This information is used to identify the strengths and weaknesses in the current state of public education today.
 By identifying weaknesses in public education, states can draft new policies to close the gaps and improve education quality overall.